x00tex/hackTheBox/Boxes/linux/Retired/secret/README.md

 ## Core dump

-There is a suid bianry in `/opt` directory.
-This binary counts the words/directory from given path. binary source code also available in the same direcotry in `code.c` file.
+There is a suid binary in `/opt` directory.
+This binary counts the words/directory from given path. binary source code also available in the same directory in `code.c` file.

 ![](screenshots/count-suid.png)

-Read thorugh the code, in the main function after reading the file, function is enabling coredump with "PR_SET_DUMPABLE".
+Read thorough the code, in the main function after reading the file, function is enabling coredump with "PR_SET_DUMPABLE".

 ![](screenshots/binary-source.png)